 Web scraping, therefore, eases data collection and organization, which, in effect, also simplifies data analysis.
-In this regard, companies and marketers should invest in public web scraping technology provided by reliable service providers.
+In this regard, companies and marketers should invest in public web scraping technology, such web scraping API, provided by reliable service providers.
 Such an investment will ensure that they are on top of existing and emerging data, especially regarding data-driven digital marketing.

 Big data, which relates to large data sets on human behavior and preferences, offers actionable insights that influence business decisions.
 For instance, it enables a company to segment its target audience.
 It can then develop tailored data-driven digital marketing campaigns that appeal to the segment’s preferences and interests.
 Simply, big data facilitates personalization and marketing strategy formulation.

 The existence of voluminous data, while beneficial, presents challenges relating to data collection, organization, and analysis.
 However, public web scraping solutions can help marketers and companies deal with these challenges.